rupali-suryawanshi/rupali-suryawanshi/README.md

- # Hi there, I'm Rehan Pathan 👋
+ # Hi there, I'm Rupali Suryawanshi👋

 🎓 I'm a final-year BCA student at COCSIT College, Latur, passionate about technology and software development.
 I am aspiring to become a Backend Developer, with a focus on Java development.